bemnet16/cyber-path/README.md

 # cyber-path
-This repository is for cyber-security learning path. which contains notes, walk-through for CTF's from different platforms
+This repository is for cyber-security learning path. which contain notes, walk-through, links and other useful cyber related concepts.